Russell Crowe's jockstrap: Sale and Blockbuster Video donation

 Subsequently, the memorabilia, including the jockstrap, were donated to the last operating Alaskan Blockbuster Video store in Anchorage.
 The jockstrap remained there in a glass case along with other items from the Crowe auction and became a local attraction.
 However, the items failed to prevent the store from closing in July 2018.
 Afterwards, the owners of the Alaska store sent all their memorabilia to the last remaining Blockbuster Video store in the United States, located in Bend, Oregon.
 However, Crowe's jockstrap was missing from the items sent to this store, with Oliver claiming in September 2018 that he did not know its location.

 Reappearance and auctioning

 In November during the final episode of the 2018 season of Last Week Tonight, Oliver revealed that the show had reacquired the jockstrap and used it in a comedy skit.
 The skit is a parody of The Fast and the Furious starring Armie Hammer and five wax US presidents that Oliver's show had previously acquired from a wax museum sale.
 In the end of the skit, Crowe appears as a mob boss holding the jockstrap he had ordered stolen.

-In the November 16, 2025 show, John Oliver announced that the jockstrap, along with many of the show's memorabilia, was put for auction in order to raise funds for public TV and radio stations who have been impacted by the goverment's decision to end public broadcast funding.
+In the November 16, 2025 show, John Oliver announced that the jockstrap, along with many of the show's memorabilia, was put for auction in order to raise funds for public TV and radio stations who have been impacted by the government's decision to end public broadcast funding.